Oecophylla smaragdina

 Oecophylla smaragdina (common names include Asian weaver ant, weaver ant, green ant, green tree ant, and orange gaster) is a species of arboreal ant found in tropical Asia and Australia.
-These ants form colonies with multiple nests in trees, each nest being made of leaves stitched together using the silk produced by the ant larvae: hence the name 'oecophylla' [Greek for 'leaf-house'].
+These ants form colonies with multiple nests in trees, each nest being made of leaves stitched together using the silk produced by the ant larvae, hence the specific name oecophylla (Greek for "leaf-house").

 Description

 Workers and major workers are mostly coloured orange.
 Workers are 5–7 mm long; they look after larvae and farm scale bugs for honeydew.
-Major workers are 8–10 mm long, with long strong legs and large mandibles.
-They forage, assemble and expand the nest.
-Queens are typically 20–25 mm long, and normally greenish-brown, giving the species its name smaragdina (Latin: emerald).
+Major workers are 8–10 mm long, with long, strong legs and large mandibles.
+They forage, assemble, and expand the nest.
+Queens are typically 20–25 mm long, and normally greenish-brown, giving the species its specific name smaragdina (Latin: emerald).

 Distribution and habitat

-Oecophylla smaragdina has a widespread distribution in tropical Asia and Australia, its range extending from India through Indonesia and the Philippines to Northern Territory and Queensland in Australia.
+Oecophylla smaragdina has a widespread distribution in tropical Asia and Australia, with its range extending from India through Indonesia and the Philippines to Northern Territory and Queensland in Australia.
 It is an arboreal species, making its nests among the foliage of trees.
 Nests are constructed during the night, with major workers weaving towards the exterior and minor workers completing the interior structure.
 The ant colony may have several nests in one tree, or the nests may be spread over several adjacent trees; colonies can reach up to half a million individuals.
-In one instance, a colony occupied 151 nests distributed among twelve trees.
+In one instance, a colony occupied 151 nests distributed among 12 trees.
 Each colony has a single queen, in one of these nests, and her progeny are carried to other nests of the colony.
 The average life of a mature colony may be eight years.